Limone Ski Resort

 The Town & The Skiing

-The views from some of the mountain peaks are incredible – From the peak of Mount Pepino, on a clear day, you can see right across the Mediterranean all the way to Corsica and also inland across the Piedmont plain - truly a breathtakingly beautiful experience.
+The views from some of the mountain peaks are incredible—from the peak of Mount Pepino, on a clear day, you can see right across the Mediterranean all the way to Corsica and also inland across the Piedmont plain—truly a breathtakingly beautiful experience.

-Limone is also a charming little town in its own right.
-The town dates back to Roman times and the residents speak a language all of their own.
+Where to eat in Limone?
 There are some great little restaurants and taverns offering the local specialties and those of Piedmont in general.
-Try the Maito Restaurant in Via Beltrandi, 10 - you'll find it on the map at the foot of the page.
+Try the Maito Restaurant in Via Beltrandi, 10—you'll find it on the map at the foot of the page.

-With great food, great skiing, magnificent scenery and plenty to see and do, the Limone ski slopes, the town itself and the Valli del Cunese are certainly well worth a visit.
+With great food, great skiing, magnificent scenery, and plenty to see and do, the Limone ski slopes, the town itself, and the Valli del Cunese are certainly well worth a visit.

 Map of Limone